chainchopper/FATBOY/README.md

 -   **barcode Barcode Scan:** For packaged goods, the barcode scanner offers a lightning-fast way to retrieve product information from our database, powered by the Open Food Facts API.

 ### 🧠 The Brain: Your Personal AI Rule Engine
-Fat Boy isn't just a scanner; it's a decision engine.
+Fanalogy isn't just a scanner; it's a decision engine.
 The verdict you receive is not a generic "healthy" or "unhealthy" rating.
 It's a personalized judgment based on a sophisticated set of rules that you control.
 -   **Fully Customizable:** On the **Preferences** screen, you can fine-tune your "avoid list."
 Toggle switches for common offenders like Artificial Sweeteners, High-Fructose Corn Syrup, MSG, and more.
 -   **Set Your Limits:** Use a slider to define your maximum calories per serving.
 -   **Goal-Oriented:** Choose a primary goal—like "Strictly Natural" or "Calorie Count"—to help the engine prioritize its analysis.